 Ideal “golden-hour” light is two hours before sunset.
 Keep in mind the sun sets later in the summer.
-If a golden hour ceremony doesn’t work for your wedding schedule, try to find a venue with open shade (think shady sides of barns, large trees, etc.) to prevent uneven light and squinty eyes.
-If no shade is available, always place the sun behind the altar.
-Make your guests squint, not your groom.
+If a golden hour ceremony doesn’t work for your wedding schedule, try to find a ceremony spot with open shade (think shady sides of barns, under large trees, etc.).

 If you have formal family portraits in mind, make sure you have a concise list of groupings prepared.
 In fact, it’s the only list I want from you on your wedding day.
 In most cases, it’s best to stick to portraits with parents, siblings, grandparents and nieces & nephews.
 Some family portraits may take place at the altar, but we’ll mostly be looking for spots to shoot with great light and a gorgeous background.
 Remember, we can always get more informal group shots with cousins and extended family members during the reception without the time crunch.

 It’s always easiest to corral family members right after the ceremony when everyone is still in one place.
 Make sure to tell everyone to stay put post-ceremony to avoid mix-ups and delays.